BackdevHong/BackdevHong/README.md

 i'm 19 and my dream is Front-end Programer

 -   👀 I’m interested in Front-end Development
--   🌱 I’m currently learning Vue, React, Next.js
+-   🌱 I’m currently learning Vue, Node.js
 -   📫 How to reach me Discord : 뙈지몬#1306

 ## Connect With me 🐱‍🏍